 8. Team warm up exercises.

 Every volleyball practice plan should have warm up exercises.
-Every practice have your team perform warm up routine.
+Every practice have your team perform a warm up routine.
 Just by spending 5 or 10 minutes a practice warming up in the beginning can make a huge difference in long term benefits of injury prevention and improved athletic performance.
 Just 5 or 10 minutes a day of low impact plyometrics and speed drills will go a long way.

 9. Meat ball drill.